Skip to main content

 Are 8th graders automatically placed at their pathway high school?
 Do they need to submit a high school request?

-We encourage all students completing 8th grade at a 6-8 middle school or K-8 magnet to submit a high school request, but if they do not, they will be assigned automatically to their community high school based on their home address.
+All students completing 8th grade at an MPS 6-8 middle school or K-8 magnet will be assigned automatically to their community high school based on their home address.
 If they do not live in the attendance area of the community middle school they are currently attending, they will not pathway to that school’s pathway high school but to their community high school.

 Do all high school students take the city bus to school?
 What is the Go-o Card program?